 Other examples of scams

-Impersonation: Attackers pose as someone in authority, or an IT representative, in order to obtain information or direct access to systems.
-Attackers may research the target so they know enough to persuade you to trust them.
+Attackers pose as someone in authority, or an IT representative, to obtain information or direct access to systems.
+Impersonation is often used in social engineering attacks.
+Attackers may research their target to know enough to persuade you to trust them.
 Examples include:

 - An IRS scam that targets students.

-Ransomware: Scams that lock your computer and demand you pay money to unlock it.
+Scams that lock your device and demand you pay money to unlock it.
 Examples include:

-- A pop-up that tells you there is a problem with your computer.
-The pop-up offers you free or cheap antivirus software to fix the problem.
-After you install the fake antivirus program, it locks your computer and you have to pay to unlock it.
+- A pop-up that tells you there is a problem with your device.
+The pop-up offers free or cheap antivirus software to fix the problem.
+Once you install the fake antivirus program, it locks your device and you must pay the scammer to unlock it.